lapostoj/lapostoj.fr/src/pages/articles/2019-02-08---Kubernetes-Up-And-Running/index.md

 One important concept, recurrent in Kubernetes, is that the pods created by a _ReplicaSet_ don't _belong_ to it.
 If you delete the ReplicaSet, the pods won't be deleted with it, they just won't be monitored any more in term of matching the desired state.
-The _ReplicaSet_ keeps track of the pods based on label selectors similarly to the Service.
+The _ReplicaSet_ keeps track of the pods based on label selectors similarly to the _Service_.
 That allows to adopt existing containers where creating a _ReplicaSet_ (rather than having to delete the _Pod_ and re-create it through the _ReplicaSet_ or keep a _Pod_ in quarantine in case It misbehaves in order to experiment more in details rather than relying just on logs.

 ```yaml